What are Traffic Logs?

 Request detail

-Click any log row to open the full request detail:
+Click any log row to open the full detail modal.
+The detail view is split into two columns:

 {